jackreichert/csv-importer-for-ozh-twitter/README.md

 2. I wanted my tweets to be of custom post type 'tweet'.
 I also wanted hashtags and mentions as a separate taxonomy.

-## This is an Alpha in-the-works release
+### This is an Alpha in-the-works release

+This a bit hacky.
+I did it quickly, and don't plan on releasing it officially in the plugin directory.
+I pushed it, unpolished, so you can take it and run with it.
+You'll see some bad practices.
+Please ignore them.

 Please review the code before uploading it to your own site.